awkman/captinue/README.md

 # captinue
-A print screen tool for continuing capature and editing later
+A print screen tool for continuing capaturing for editing later

 # usage
 * config the hotkey, save path, image type into config/config.ini